Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: A New Approach Inspired By Weighted Voronoi Tesselations

-\paragraph*{How to normalize $h({\bf r})$.} In our description of the WVT method above, we have assumed that we know a priori the desired particle spacing $\delta({\bf r})$ as a function of position.
-However, for an arbitrary geometrical configuration, it is often difficult to know the required particle spacings to achieve a desired number of SPH particles, which is a more desirable quantity to specify very often.
+In our description of the WVT method above, we have assumed that we know \textit{a priori} the desired particle spacing $\delta({\bf r})$ as a function of position.
+However, it can be difficult to guess what specific spatial resolution, at each point in a complex problem, will produce a configuration with an acceptable total particle count.
 Thus, our implementation interprets the input particle spacing as a relative rather than an absolute value, and scales it according to a desired number of particles $N_{\rm SPH}$ and neighbors $N_{\rm neigh}$.
-At each iteration step, $h({\bf r})$ gets evaluated for all particle positions and we then compute the sum of all individual SPH particle volumes: $V_{\rm SPH}=\sum_i[ (4\pi/3)(2\,h_i)^3]$.
-Since we do know the actual volume $V$ of our computational domain and that we desire $N_{\rm neigh}$ neighbors within 2h for each particle, we scale all $h({\bf r})$ values accordingly such that $V=V_{\rm SPH}/N_{\rm neigh}$.
+At each iteration step, $h({\bf r})$ is evaluated for all particle positions and we then compute the sum of all individual SPH particle volumes: $V_{\rm SPH}=\sum_i[ (4\pi/3)(2\,h_i)^3]$.
+Since we do know the actual volume $V$ of our computational domain and that we desire $N_{\rm neigh}$ neighbors within 2$h$ for each particle, we scale all $h({\bf r})$ values so that $V=V_{\rm SPH}/N_{\rm neigh}$.